WolfgangKonen/oekolopoly_v2/README.md

 	python oekolopoly_gui.py --language "en"
 	python -m oekolopoly.oekolopoly_gui.oeko_gui

-See the help within the GUI `oekolopoly_gui` and a few remarks in `bin\README.txt` on how to configure and play the GUI.
+See the help within the GUI 2.0 `oekolopoly_gui` and a few remarks in `bin/README.txt` on how to configure and play the GUI 2.0.

-Note that the other (older) `oeko_gui` is now deprecated and needs the additional package `PyQt5`.
+Note that the other (older) GUI 1.0 `oeko_gui` is now deprecated and needs the additional package `PyQt5`.
 ## ...use the environment in my own scripts?
 Once you import via